Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .Stenosis: a) compensated, b) subcompensated, c) decompensated.

-Based on the presented classification, as an example, the following formulation of the diagnosis can be proposed: gastric ulcer, first detected, acute form, large (2 cm) ulcer of the lesser curvature of the body of the stomach, complicated by mild bleeding.
+Based on the presented classification, as an example, we can propose the following formulation of the diagnosis: gastric ulcer, newly diagnosed, acute form, large (2 cm) ulcer of the lesser curvature of the body of the stomach, complicated by mild bleeding.

-The judgment about the possibility of peptic ulcer should be based on the study of complaints, anamnestic data, physical examination of the patient, assessment of the functional state of the gastroduodenal system.
+Judgment about the possibility of a peptic ulcer should be based on the study of complaints, anamnestic data, physical examination of the patient, and assessment of the functional state of the gastroduodenal system.

-A typical clinical picture is characterized by a clear relationship between the occurrence of pain and food intake.
-There are early, late and "hungry" pains.
-Early pain appears 1/2-1 hour after eating, gradually increases in intensity, lasts 1 1/2-2 hours and subsides as the gastric contents are evacuated.
-Late pain occurs 1 1/2-2 hours after eating at the height of digestion, and "hungry" pain - after a significant period of time (6-7 hours), i.e. on an empty stomach, and stops after eating.
-Close to "hungry" night pain.
+The typical clinical picture is characterized by a clear connection between the occurrence of pain and food intake.
+There are early, late and “hunger” pains.
+Early pain appears 1/2-1 hour after eating, gradually increases in intensity, lasts 1 1/2-2 hours and subsides as gastric contents are evacuated.
+Late pain occurs 1 1/2-2 hours after eating at the height of digestion, and “hungry” pain occurs after a significant period of time (6-7 hours), i.e. on an empty stomach, and stops after eating.
+Night pain is close to “hungry”.
 The disappearance of pain after eating, taking antacids, anticholinergic and antispasmodic drugs, as well as the subsidence of pain during the first week of adequate treatment is a characteristic sign of the disease.

-In addition to pain, a typical clinical picture of gastric ulcer includes various dyspeptic phenomena.
-Heartburn is a common symptom of the disease, occurs in 30-80% of patients.
-Heartburn may alternate with pain, precede it for a number of years, or be the only symptom illness.
-However, it should be borne in mind that heartburn is very often observed in other diseases of the digestive system and is one of the main signs of insufficiency of cardiac function.
+In addition to pain, the typical clinical picture of gastric ulcer includes various dyspeptic symptoms.
+Heartburn is a common symptom of the disease, occurring in 30-80% of patients.
+Heartburn may alternate with pain, precede it for a number of years, or be the only symptom diseases.
+However, it should be borne in mind that heartburn is often observed in other diseases of the digestive system and is one of the main signs of insufficiency of cardiac function.
 Nausea and vomiting are less common.
 Vomiting usually occurs at the height of pain, being a kind of culmination of the pain syndrome, and brings relief.
 Often, to eliminate pain, the patient himself artificially induces vomiting.

 Constipation is observed in 50% of patients with gastric ulcer.
-They intensify during periods of exacerbation of the disease and are sometimes so persistent that they disturb the patient even more than pain.
+They intensify during periods of exacerbation of the disease and are sometimes so persistent that they bother the patient even more than pain.

-A distinctive feature of peptic ulcer is the cyclical course.
-Periods of exacerbation, which usually last from several days to 6-8 weeks, are replaced by a remission phase.
+A distinctive feature of peptic ulcer disease is its cyclical course.
+Periods of exacerbation, which usually last from several days to 6-8 weeks, are followed by a phase of remission.
 During remission, patients often feel practically healthy, even without following any diet.
-Exacerbations of the disease, as a rule, are seasonal in nature; for the middle zone, this is mainly the spring or autumn season.
+Exacerbations of the disease, as a rule, are seasonal; for the middle zone, this is mainly the spring or autumn season.

-A similar clinical picture in individuals with a previously undiagnosed diagnosis is more likely to suggest peptic ulcer disease.
+A similar clinical picture in persons with no previously established diagnosis is more likely to suggest peptic ulcer disease.

-Typical ulcer symptoms are more common when the ulcer is localized in the pyloric part of the stomach (pyloroduodenal form of peptic ulcer).
-However, it is often observed with an ulcer of the lesser curvature of the body of the stomach (mediogastric form of peptic ulcer).
-Nevertheless, in patients with mediogastric ulcers, the pain syndrome is less defined, pain can radiate to the left half of the chest, lumbar region, right and left hypochondrium.
-In some patients with mediogastric peptic ulcer, a decrease in appetite and weight loss are observed, which is not typical for pyloroduodenal ulcers.
+Typical ulcerative symptoms are more common when the ulcer is localized in the pyloric part of the stomach (pyloroduodenal form of peptic ulcer).
+However, it is often observed with an ulcer of the lesser curvature of the stomach (mediogastric form of peptic ulcer).
+However, in patients with mediogastric ulcers, the pain syndrome is less defined, pain can radiate to the left half of the chest, lumbar region, right and left hypochondrium.
+Some patients with the mediogastric form of peptic ulcer experience a decrease in appetite and weight loss, which is not typical for pyloroduodenal ulcers.

-The greatest clinical features occur in patients with localized ulcers in the cardiac or subcardial regions of the stomach.
+The greatest clinical features occur in patients with ulcers localized in the cardial or subcardial parts of the stomach.

-Laboratory studies have a relative, indicative value in the recognition of peptic ulcer.
+Laboratory tests have a relative, indicative value in recognizing peptic ulcer disease.

-The study of gastric secretion is necessary not so much to diagnose the disease, but to identify functional disorders stomach.
-Only a significant increase in acid production detected during fractional gastric probing (the rate of basal secretion of HCl over 12 mmol/h, the rate of HCl after submaximal stimulation with histamine over 17 mmol/h and after maximum stimulation over 25 mmol/h) should be taken into account as a diagnostic sign of peptic ulcer .
+The study of gastric secretion is necessary not so much for diagnosing the disease as for identifying functional disorders stomach.
+Only a significant increase in acid production detected during fractional probing of the stomach (basal HCl secretion rate over 12 mmol/h, HCl rate after submaximal stimulation with histamine over 17 mmol/h and after maximum stimulation over 25 mmol/h) should be taken into account as a diagnostic sign of peptic ulcer disease .

 Additional information can be obtained by examining intragastric pH.
-Peptic ulcer, especially pyloroduodenal localization, is characterized by pronounced hyperacidity in the body of the stomach (pH 0.6-1.5) with continuous acid formation and decompensation of alkalization of the medium in the antrum (pH 0.9-2.5).
-The establishment of true achlorhydria practically excludes this disease.
+Peptic ulcer disease, especially pyloroduodenal localization, is characterized by pronounced hyperacidity in the body of the stomach (pH 0.6-1.5) with continuous acid formation and decompensation of alkalization of the environment in the antrum (pH 0.9-2.5).
+Establishing true achlorhydria practically eliminates this disease.

-A clinical blood test in uncomplicated forms of peptic ulcer usually remains normal, only a number of patients have erythrocytosis due to increased erythropoiesis.
+Clinical blood tests in uncomplicated forms of peptic ulcer usually remain normal; only a number of patients have erythrocytosis due to increased erythropoiesis.
 Hypochromic anemia may indicate bleeding from gastroduodenal ulcers.

-A positive reaction of feces to occult blood is often observed during exacerbations of peptic ulcer.
-However, it should be borne in mind that positive reaction can be observed in many diseases (tumors gastrointestinal tract, nosebleeds, bleeding gums, hemorrhoids, etc.).
+A positive fecal reaction to occult blood is often observed during exacerbations of peptic ulcer disease.
+However, it should be kept in mind that positive reaction can be observed in many diseases (tumors gastrointestinal tract, nosebleeds, bleeding gums, hemorrhoids, etc.).

-To date, it is possible to confirm the diagnosis of gastric ulcer with the help of X-ray and endoscopic method.
+Today, the diagnosis of gastric ulcer can be confirmed using X-ray and endoscopic method.

 2. Methods of rehabilitation of patients with gastric ulcer

-Physiotherapy exercises (exercise therapy) for peptic ulcer disease contributes to the regulation of excitation and inhibition processes in the cerebral cortex, improves digestion, blood circulation, respiration, redox processes, positively affects the neuro- mental condition sick .
+Physical therapy (physical therapy) for peptic ulcers helps regulate the processes of excitation and inhibition in the cerebral cortex, improves digestion, blood circulation, breathing, redox processes, and has a positive effect on the nervous system. mental condition sick

-When performing physical exercises, the stomach area is spared.
-In the acute period of the disease in the presence of pain exercise therapy is not indicated.
+When performing physical exercises, spare the stomach area.
+In the acute period of the disease in the presence of pain, exercise therapy is not indicated.
 Physical exercises are prescribed 2-5 days after the cessation of acute pain.

-During this period, the procedure of therapeutic exercises should not exceed 10-15 minutes.
-In the prone position, exercises for the arms and legs with a limited range of motion are performed.
-Exercises that actively involve the abdominal muscles and increase intra-abdominal pressure are excluded.
+During this period, the therapeutic exercise procedure should not exceed 10-15 minutes.
+In a lying position, exercises are performed for the arms and legs with a limited range of motion.
+Avoid exercises that actively involve the abdominal muscles and increase intra-abdominal pressure.

-With the cessation of acute events physical activity gradually increase.
-To avoid exacerbation, do it carefully, taking into account the patient's response to exercise.
-Exercises are performed in the initial position lying, sitting, standing.
+Upon cessation of acute symptoms physical activity gradually increase.
+To avoid exacerbation, this is done carefully, taking into account the patient’s reaction to the exercises.
+Exercises are performed in the starting position lying, sitting, standing.

-Exercises should be done carefully if they aggravate the pain.
-Complaints often do not reflect the objective state, and the ulcer can progress with subjective well-being (disappearance of pain, etc.).
+Exercises should be performed with caution if they increase pain.
+Complaints often do not reflect the objective condition, and the ulcer can progress with subjective well-being (disappearance of pain, etc.).

-In this regard, in the treatment of patients, the abdominal area should be spared and very carefully, gradually increase the load on the abdominal muscles.
-It is possible to gradually expand the patient's motor mode by increasing the total load when performing most exercises, including exercises in diaphragmatic breathing and exercises for the abdominal muscles.
+In this regard, when treating patients, one should spare the abdominal area and very carefully, gradually increase the load on the abdominal muscles.
+You can gradually expand the patient’s motor mode by increasing the total load when performing most exercises, including diaphragmatic breathing exercises and exercises for the abdominal muscles.

-Contraindications to the appointment of exercise therapy are: bleeding; generating ulcer; acute perivisceritis (perigastritis, periduodenitis); chronic perivisceritis, subject to the occurrence of acute pain during exercise.
+Contraindications to the use of exercise therapy include: bleeding; generating ulcer; acute perivisceritis (perigastritis, periduodenitis); chronic perivisceritis when acute pain occurs during exercise.

-The exercise therapy complex for patients with gastric ulcer is presented in Appendix 1.
+A complex of exercise therapy for patients with gastric ulcers is presented in Appendix 1.

 2.2 Acupuncture

-Gastric ulcer from the point of view of its occurrence, development, as well as from the standpoint of the development of effective methods of treatment is a major problem.
-Scientific search for reliable methods of treating peptic ulcer due to lack of effectiveness known ways therapy.
+Gastric ulcer from the point of view of its occurrence, development, as well as from the point of view of the development of effective treatment methods represents a major problem.
+The scientific search for reliable methods of treating peptic ulcer disease is due to insufficient effectiveness known methods therapy

 Modern ideas about the mechanism of action of acupuncture are based on somato-visceral relationships, carried out both in the spinal cord and in the overlying parts of the nervous system.
-The therapeutic effect on the reflexogenic zones, where the acupuncture points are located, contributes to the normalization of the functional state of the central nervous system, the hypothalamus, maintaining homeostasis and faster normalization of the disturbed activity of organs and systems, stimulates oxidative processes, improves microcirculation (by synthesizing biologically active substances), blocks pain impulses.
-In addition, acupuncture increases the adaptive capacity of the body, eliminates prolonged excitation in various centers of the brain that control smooth muscles, blood pressure and etc.
+The therapeutic effect on reflexogenic zones where acupuncture points are located helps normalize the functional state of the central nervous system, hypothalamus, maintain homeostasis and more quickly normalize the disturbed activity of organs and systems, stimulates oxidative processes, improves microcirculation (through the synthesis of biologically active substances), blocks pain impulses.
+In addition, acupuncture increases the body’s adaptive capabilities, eliminates prolonged excitation in various brain centers that control smooth muscles, blood pressure and etc.

-The study of the general condition of patients, the dynamics of indicators of laboratory, radiological, endoscopic studies give the right to objectively evaluate the applied method of acupuncture, its advantages, disadvantages, develop indications for differentiated treatment of patients with peptic ulcer.
+The study of the general condition of patients, the dynamics of laboratory, radiological, and endoscopic examinations give the right to objectively evaluate the acupuncture method used, its advantages and disadvantages, and to develop indications for differentiated treatment of patients with peptic ulcer disease.
 They showed a pronounced analgesic effect in patients with persistent pain symptoms.

-Analysis of motor function of the stomach also revealed a clear positive influence acupuncture for tone, peristalsis and gastric evacuation.
+Analysis of gastric motor function indicators also revealed a clear positive influence acupuncture for tone, peristalsis and gastric evacuation.

-Acupuncture treatment of patients with gastric ulcer has a positive effect on the subjective and objective picture of the disease, relatively quickly eliminates pain and dyspepsia.
+Treatment of patients with gastric ulcer with acupuncture has a positive effect on the subjective and objective picture of the disease, and relatively quickly eliminates pain and dyspeptic symptoms.
 When used in parallel with the achieved clinical effect normalization of the secretory, acid-forming and motor functions of the stomach occurs.

 2.3 Acupressure

 Acupressure is used for gastritis and stomach ulcers.
-The basis acupressure the same principle is laid down as when carrying out the method of acupuncture, cauterization (zhen-jiu-therapy) - with the only difference that on BAP (biologically active points) act with a finger or a brush.
+The basis acupressure The same principle is laid down as when carrying out the method of acupuncture, moxibustion (Zhen-ju therapy) - with the only difference that on BAP (biologically active points) act with a finger or brush.

-To resolve the issue of the use of acupressure, a detailed examination and the establishment of an accurate diagnosis are necessary.
-This is especially important in chronic stomach ulcers due to the risk of malignant transformation.
-Acupressure is unacceptable for ulcerative bleeding and is possible no earlier than 6 months after its termination.
-A contraindication is also cicatricial narrowing of the outlet section of the stomach (pyloric stenosis) - a gross organic pathology, in which one does not have to wait for a therapeutic effect.
+To resolve the issue of using acupressure, a detailed examination and establishment of an accurate diagnosis is necessary.
+This is especially important for chronic gastric ulcers due to the risk of malignant degeneration.
+Acupressure is unacceptable for ulcerative bleeding and is possible no earlier than 6 months after its cessation.
+A contraindication is also cicatricial narrowing of the gastric outlet (pyloric stenosis) - a gross organic pathology in which there is no expectation of a therapeutic effect.

 1st session: 20, 18, 31, 27, 38;